 - Screenshot captions that exceed the safe char budget and get cropped on small devices

-- Ignoring the promo-text field because “we don’t have news” — it’s also indexable
+- Leaving the promo-text field empty because “we don’t have news” (it sits above the description and you can change it anytime)